 This course is a completion of structural development of the real number system including operations, solving equations, problem solving, informal geometry, measurement and metric concepts.
 It includes use of manipulatives and introduction to computer application in the classroom.
 Special emphasis is given to teaching mathematics at P-5 level under simulated conditions.
 This course is available for credit only to Early Childhood Education majors.
-Prerequisites: "C-" or better in MA 210.
+Prerequisites: Satisfactory score on the Mathematics Placement Exam (MPE) or "C-" or better in MA 099.